María Beatriz del Rosario Arroyo: Early life and education

 Arroyo was born on Feb.
 17, 1884, in Molo, Iloilo to a pious couple, Ignacio Arroyo and Doña María Pidal, as the only daughter of three children.
 Her two brothers were José María Arroyo and Mariano Arroyo.
 José became a senator in 1919, while Mariano was governor of Iloilo in 1928.
 She is a grand-aunt of former First Gentleman José Miguel "Mike" Tuason Arroyo, husband of Gloria Macapagal Arroyo, the fourteenth president of the Philippines, congresswoman of Pampanga and 21st House Speaker.
-Mother Rosario's closest relative, niece Mariquita Arroyo Tuell Richmer (Daughter of Dr. Mariano Arroyo) died in 2014 in Indiana, USA.
-Mother Rosario is also the grand-aunt of Anne Walsh of Indiana, and Chris Tuell of Ohio, USA.
+Rosario's closest relative, niece Mariquita Arroyo Tuell Richmer (daughter of Mariano Arroyo) died in 2014 in Indiana, USA.

-She was christened María Beatriz del Rosario at the Santa Ana Church in Molo on February 20, 1884, by Fr.
-Agapito Buenaflor.
+She was christened María Beatriz del Rosario at the Santa Ana Church in Molo on February 20, 1884, by Agapito Buenaflor.
 A noteworthy tradition of her family was almsgiving; Arroyo thus participated in the corporal works of mercy from an early age.
 Unspoilt by her affluent upbringing as a member of the aristocracy, she preferred a simple life and reportedly donated her inheritance to the congregation upon becoming an heiress.

 Arroyo first attended classes at the Colegio de Santa Ana, a private school in Molo.
 In preparation for her first communion, she was transferred to Colegio de San José administered by the Daughters of Charity.
 She stayed at the Colegio until she finished her elementary education.

 Career and death

-The young María Beatriz joined the religious life in the Beaterio de Sta.
+The young Arroyo joined the religious life in the Beaterio de Sta.
 Catalina in Manila and made her profession on January 3, 1914.
 She was taught at the Beaterio of Manila and in Lingayen.
 She then became a nun in the Dominican Order.

-With the help of two other Dominican nuns, Arroyo would eventually create the Dominican Sisters of the Most Holy Rosary, a Filipino congregation, on February 18, 1927.
+With the help of two other Dominican nuns, Arroyo would eventually found the Beaterio de Molo, presently known as Dominican Sisters of the Most Holy Rosary of the Philippines, a Filipino congregation, on February 18, 1927.
 Elected the First Superioress General of the Congregation at the Congregation's First General Chapter of January 3–6, 1953, she had 32 years of service.

 Madre Sayong or Madre Maestra, as Arroyo was known, died on June 14, 1957.